fujidana/vscode-spec-command/README.md

 * Syntax check by this extension has small differences with actual __spec__ interpreters.
 * Statement continuation by putting a backslash at the end of the line is not fully supported in syntax highlighting.
-* Several text encodings are not supported in symbol serach in workspaces.
-See GitHub issue #6 for more details.

 Also read [GitHub issues](https://github.com/fujidana/vscode-spec-cmmand/issues).